Development of Novel Persulfide Precursors

 New HNO Detection Strategies

 Oxidation of N-hydroxy-L-arginine by excess hypochlorous acid (HOCl) is examined by membrane inlet mass spectrometry and gas chromatography.
 The major products are determined to be HNO and HNO-derived N2O.
 The analogous production of HNO from HOCl oxidation of hydroxylamine, hydroxyurea, and (to a lesser extent) acetohydroxamic acid is also observed.
+PDF

 Membrane inlet (or introduction) mass spectrometry (MIMS) was used to detect nitroxyl (HNO) in aqueous solution for the first time.
 The common HNO donors Angeli’s salt (AS) and Piloty’s acid (PA), along with a newly developed donor, 2-bromo-N-hydroxybenzenesulfonamide (2-bromo-Piloty’s acid, 2BrPA), were examined by this technique.
 MIMS experiments revealed that under physiological conditions 2BrPA is an essentially pure HNO donor, but AS produces a small amount of nitric oxide (NO).
 In addition, MIMS experiments also confirmed that PA is susceptible to oxidation and NO production, but that 2BrPA is not as prone to oxidation.
 PDF